Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 #### Other improvements

-Besides the big changes listed above, we have made:
+We’ve also made the following improvements:

-- Create and edit followed work item queries with the @Follows macro
+* Create and edit followed work item queries with the @Follows macro
-- Query for work items you were mentioned in with the @Mentions macro
+* Query for work items you were mentioned in with the @Mentions macro
-- "Save as" now copies charts to the new query
+* **Save as** now copies charts to the new query
-- Simplified command bars for Results and Editor
+* Simplified command bars for Results and Editor
-- Expanded filter capabilities in the result grid
+* Expanded filter capabilities in the result grid

 ### Keyboard shortcuts in the work item form